BlueBrain/VessMorphoVis/README.md

   title={Interactive visualization and analysis of morphological skeletons of brain vasculature
          networks with VessMorphoVis},
   author={Abdellah, Marwan and Guerrero, Nadir Román abd Lapere, Samule and Coggan, Jay S. and
-          Coste, Benoit and Dagaer, Snigdha and Keller, Daniel and Courcol, Jean-Denis and Markram, Henry and Sch{\"u}rmann, Felix}, journal={Bioinformatics}, volume={In press},
+          Coste, Benoit and Dagar, Snigdha and Keller, Daniel and Courcol, Jean-Denis and Markram, Henry and Sch{\"u}rmann, Felix}, journal={Bioinformatics}, volume={In press},